The Isaias Group: Ecuadorian government action

 During the 1998-1999 economic crisis, more than 20 banks in Ecuador became insolvent.
 The government, however, focused blame for the crisis on the Isaias brothers and Filanbanco, which had close political ties to the opposition party.
-Ecuador claimed that it intended to sell off the companies to recoup losses.
+Ecuador stated that it intended to sell off the companies to recoup losses.

-At the end of the financial crisis, the Ecuadorian government assumed control of Filanbanco, which it eventually closed down in 2001.
-The bank crisis (“Crisis Bancaria”) started after the government of Ecuador took over and became the sole owner of Filanbanco.
-None of the Isaias brothers had any control over bank operation after that date.
+At the end of the crisis, the Ecuadorian government assumed control of Filanbanco, which it closed in 2001.
+The government then became the sole owner of Filanbanco, after which none of the Isaias brothers had control over the bank's operation.

 The Isaias brothers were victims of political persecution instigated by a corrupt government under President Correa.
 The government began by blaming the Isaias brothers for money that the bank lost while under government control.
-Within a few years, the Ecuadorian Attorney General charged the brothers with "bank embezzlement" which was not a crime in Ecuador (the government quietly added it to the criminal statues after filing the charges).
+Within a few years, the Ecuadorian Attorney General charged the brothers with "bank embezzlement"which was not a crime in Ecuador (the government quietly added it to the criminal statues after filing the charges).
 Although the chief prosecutor of Ecuador declared that no bank embezzlement had taken place, the government pursued charges.

 Move to the U.S.

-Facing allegations after being sentenced for embezzlement in Ecuador, brothers William and Roberto Isaias took refuge in Miami, Florida, where they continued running other businesses.
-Senator Robert Menendez believes that the brothers were politically persecuted in Ecuador.
+After being convicted of embezzlement in absentia in Ecuador in 2012, brothers William and Roberto Isaias remained in Miami, Florida, where they continued running other businesses.
+Senator Robert Menendez stated that the brothers were politically persecuted in Ecuador.
 Ecuador has been unsuccessful in its extradition requests.
 The brothers properties and are partners and investors in MIA TV and other media channels in New York, Orlando, and Tampa Bay.

-In March 2019, after Ecuador attempted to extradite the two men, the District Court for the Southern District of Florida denied deportation while the case was continued.
-A year after the Isaías brothers’ relatives made campaign contributions to members of the U.S. Congress, including $90,000 to help re-elect President Obama, the U.S. Department of Justice rejected Ecuador's extradition request.
+In March 2019, after Ecuador attempted to extradite the two men, a U.S. federal court in the Southern District of Florida denied deportation while the case continued.
+The decision followed earlier campaign contributions by relatives of the Isaías brothers to U.S. political figures, including members of Congress and President Barack Obama’s re-election campaign.